 Through the Actuarial Science and Statistics program at the University of Central Missouri, high-achieving mathematics students like you will be prepared to use mathematics to predict the future in insurance, business and the economy.
 UCM’s program is recognized as a Universities and Colleges with Actuarial Programs—Advanced Curriculum (UCAP-AC) by the Society of Actuaries, making it the only one of its kind at a public institution in Missouri.

-Through hands-on learning, you’ll expand your knowledge in mathematics, actuarial modeling, finance and economics.
+Through hands-on learning as you pursue an actuary degree, you’ll expand your knowledge in mathematics, actuarial modeling, finance and economics.
 Your engaging learning experience at UCM will also provide you with opportunities to get involved in student organizations and service learning projects.
 You’ll be prepared for careers in actuarial science or statistics, which are consistently ranked among the top, highest paying jobs in America.

 As an actuarial science major, you’ll take courses in mathematics, probability, statistics, finance, economics and computer programming.
 While your studies may be challenging, you’ll have the student support services you need to succeed in the classroom and to pass your Society of Actuaries exams.